AS1467/Spend-Wise-by-amokh--Expense-Tracker/README.md

-# 🍏 Simple & Elegant Expense Tracker
+# 🍏 Spend Wise by amokh-Expense Tracker

 A minimalist, Apple-style personal finance tracker designed to help you monitor your **income**, **expenses**, and **spending habits** with clarity and ease.
 Beautifully crafted with a focus on simplicity, personalization, and meaningful insights.